mgcooper/icemodel/README.md

 `met_KANM_MERRA_2016_15m.mat` = met (forcing) data for site KAN-M with MERRA-2 forcings for year 2016 at a 15 minute timestep.

+Each met file must contain a timetable named `met` with one column for each forcing variable.
+See the example met file.

 ### 2. user data

 The "userdata" file naming convention is: